imhicihu/Proxy-access/README.md

 # RATIONALE #

 * Internal project that involves gather technical information about accessing our proxy server.
 That's a bottleneck that we face actually when we organize a symposium or a scientific meetings inside our location.
-We try to offer a solution thinking in the _worst_ scenario as possible and at the same time be agnostic to operating systems: our commitment is offer a solution to MacOS, Windows, Linux and mostly support to mobile devices.
+We try to offer a solution thinking in the _worst_ scenario as possible and at the same time be agnostic to operating systems: our commitment is offer a solution to MacOS, Windows, Linux and (mostly) support to mobile devices
 * This repo is a living document that will grow and adapt over time

 ### What is this repository for? ###